ricedh/drafts/03-ner.md

     locations[filename] = entities['LOCATION']
 ```

 One problem that came up was that location tokens were as small as possible--usually at the word level.
-That means, if the text contained the phrase "Springfield, Virginia", the locations list would contain usually separate entries for "Springfield" and "Virginia."
+That means, if the text contained the phrase "Springfield, Virginia", the locations list would usually separate entries for "Springfield" and "Virginia."
 That behavior is not ideal since it can lead to ambiguity in the location names, and excess results.
 For example, there are dozens of towns named Springfield in the U.S. More on the ambiguity problem in a bit, but for now, our solution was a function that merges detected locations if they are situated within a certain threshold apart in the original text.
 We chose a maximum gap length of 2 between the tagged locations for them to be classified as an expression.
 ```python
 def merge_locations(locs, text):
     """Merges all words in locs list that are spaced at most two characters